kneasle/wheatley/README.md

     ```

 *   Completely ignore other users' changes in rhythm (useful if it's ringing most of
-    the bells and you don't want it to randomly change speed when you make mistakes):
+    the bells and you don't want him to randomly change speed when you make mistakes):
     ```bash
     wheatley [ID NUMBER] --method "Plain Bob Major" --inertia 1.0
     # or